 • Frequently attempt to engage in rough play, such as wrestling

 With all of the different disorders that exist these days, it can be hard to determine whether or not your child may just be going through a phase or actually have problems processing information.
-Especially, with many of the symptoms being very similar to ADHD symptoms, Autism, or even Asperger Syndrome.
+Especially, with many of the symptoms being very similar to ADHD symptoms, Autism, or even what used to be called Asperger Syndrome.

-After my son was evaluated by an occupational therapist that concluded he has SPD sub-type sensory seeking, we have explored a few SPD treatment options.
+After my son was evaluated by an occupational therapist that concluded he has SPD sub-type sensory seeking, we explored a few SPD treatment options.
 These included putting him on a sensory diet, doing therapeutic listening and the wilbarger brushing protocol.
 Finally understanding some of the differences we had noticed in him, compared to other children his age, has been a huge blessing and relief.
+We also found integrative listening systems to help him immensely with focusing on school work once he got older.

 All helped immensely with his sleep patterns, language processing, and activity levels.
 He is doing much better in school doing work independently, following directions, and demonstrating much more controlled fine motor skills.
-Currently, we only have to make sure to limit artificial food coloring (neurotoxin), such as red dye 40 in his diet due to it's effect on the nervous system, and to provide him with enough physical activity each day while limiting overstimulating activities (TV, computer etc.).
+He still struggles with group work due to the noise and activity being too distracting for him, but we realize these things will always be a struggle to some extent.

-If you do suspect SPD, it is important to have your child evaluated by a professional with experience directly related to SPD or they may not notice or understand the disorder.
+If you do suspect SPD, it is important to have your child evaluated by a professional, such as a neurologist, with experience directly related to SPD or they may not notice or understand the disorder.